 Overall Thoughts

-Beetlejuice the Musical is a wild, wacky, and hilarious adaptation of the Tim Burton classic film.
-It features a book by Scott Brown and Anthony King, music and lyrics by Eddie Perfect, and direction by Alex Timbers.
+Beetlejuice the Musical is a wild, wacky, and hilarious musical adaptation of the Tim Burton classic film.
+It features a book by Scott Brown and Anthony King, music and lyrics by Eddie Perfect, and direction by Tony Award nominee Alex Timbers.
 The show premiered on Broadway in 2019 and has been a hit ever since.

-The musical follows the story of Lydia Deetz, played by Isabella Esler, a teenage girl who moves into a haunted house with her parents.
+The musical features the story of teenager Lydia Deetz, played by Isabella Esler, a teenage girl who moves into a haunted house with her parents.
 Lydia is able to see and communicate with the ghosts of the house’s previous owners, Adam and Barbara Maitland.
-The Maitlands are desperate to get rid of the new family, so they summon Betelgeuse, played by Justin Collette, a mischievous bio-exorcist ghost, to help them.
+The Maitlands are desperate to get rid of the new family, so they summon Betelgeuse, a degenerate demon, played by Justin Collette, a mischievous bio-exorcist ghost, to help them.

 The visuals and set in Beetlejuice the Musical are a feast for the senses, perfectly capturing the film’s unique and quirky aesthetic.
-Set designer David Korins has created a world that is both familiar and otherworldly, with a mix of gothic elements, cartoonish humor, and Broadway spectacle.
+Director Alex Timbers and set designer David Korins has created a world that is both familiar and otherworldly, with a mix of gothic elements, cartoonish humor, and Broadway spectacle.

 One of the most striking aspects of the set is its use of color.
 The Netherworld is a vibrant and chaotic place, and Korins’ design reflects that with a bold palette of reds, purples, and greens.
-The set also features a variety of unusual and eye-catching elements, such as a giant sandworm that rises up from the stage and a haunted house that appears to be melting.
+The set also features a variety of unusual and eye-catching elements in the special effects department, such as a giant sandworm that rises up from the stage and a haunted house that appears to be melting.

 The cast performances in Beetlejuice the Musical are top-notch, with each actor bringing their character to life in a unique and memorable way.
 Justin Collette is a standout as Beetlejuice, the titular “ghost with the most.”
 He brings a manic energy and infectious enthusiasm to the role, and he is clearly having a blast on stage.
 Collette’s performance is both hilarious and heartfelt, and he perfectly captures the character’s mischievous charm and underlying vulnerability.